MatthewT95/SIMeasurement-class-cpp/README.md

 # SIMeasurement Class

-This class provides a datatype for storing and performing operations on measurements that are using SI Units.
-You can perform all arithmetic operations on the datatype and it will update itself with appropriate SI base units.
-You can also perform all comparative operations just like any double datatype.
-It provides the ability to easily generate a string representing the measurement with it appropriate units attached.
+This class provides a datatype for storing measurements using SI Units.
+All arithmetic operations can be performed on the datatype,which will update itself automatically with appropriate combination of SI base units.
+All comparative operations can be performed like a double datatype.
+Strings can be easily generated that represent the measurement and its units.

 ## Authors